tolamoon/Akamai_Task/README.md

 Moreover I set up my test with chromedriver stored under following path:
 "C:\chromedriver.exe"

 To execute following project, it is needed to type in Intellij terminal following maven command:
->> mvn clean install
+-> mvn clean install
+or simply Run from Intellij GUI.